tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@afroz23/index.md

 ## why are you taking this challenge?

-I want to work with community, learn and explore new things and need an Internship.
+I want to know work with community, learn and explore new things and need an Internship.

 ## something interesting about you?